tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 Goal(At(C1, JFK) ∧ At(C3, JFK) ∧ At(C2, SFO) ∧ At(C4, SFO))
 ```

-Here are the results from all the searches that I performed: uninformed searches (#1-7), and heuristic searches (#8-10).
-Although note that some of the searches did not finish in the allotted 10 minutes.
+Here are the results from all the searches that I performed, including both uninformed and heuristic searches.
+Although, note that some of the searches did not finish in the allotted 10-minute timeframe.

 ![problem 3](problem-3.jpg)